1c4m3by/1c4m3by/README.md

 What it does?

 - Blocks info sending to badactor(Tg/Discord) √
-- Blocks IP address send out  √
+- Blocks knownn IP API  √
-- Destroy MonkeyDrainer √
+- Destroys MonkeyDrainer √
 - Keep your assets private so a website can not lookup what you own √

 See this as a 3rd layer defense if your extensions fail this should protect in some cases, on the other side it does have more privacy protection